lsl17/lemonai-analytics/README.md

 The included .html page allows you to visualize how your LLM agents are using tools to solve a given task.
 To get started just open the corresponding html page in your browser and select the lemonai.log file that you want to visualize.
 As a result, you will be able to understand how frequently and in which workflow combination your tools are used:

 ![Heatmap Example](heatmap-example.gif)

+## Contributing

+Great to see you here 🫶 We are extremely open to contributions!
+You can find more information in our [CONTRIBUTING.md](https://github.com/felixbrock/lemonai-analytics/blob/main/.github/CONTRIBUTING.md).